-The County is unaware of any assessments imposed by the County which, if challenged, would adversely affect County finances.
-Implementing legislation respecting Proposition 218 may be introduced in the State legislature from time-to-time that would supplement and add provisions to California statutory law.
+Additional implementing legislation respecting Proposition 218 may be introduced in the State Legislature from time to time that would supplement and add provisions to California statutory law.
 No assurance may be given as to the terms of such legislation or its potential impact on the County.